liptika/HEXWise/README.md

-# ChatGPT + Enterprise data with Azure OpenAI and AI Search
+# HEXWise - The AI Tutor with Azure OpenAI and AI Search

+This project is based on [azure-search-openai-demo](https://github.com/Azure-Samples/azure-search-openai-demo).
+It extends the original functionality by adding personalized Exam Guide and interactive content creation features, leveraging AI to enhance the educational experience.

 > [!IMPORTANT]
 > As of November 15, 2023, Azure Cognitive Search has been renamed to Azure AI Search.